Aeralis Advanced Jet Trainer

 The Aeralis Advanced Jet Trainer (AJT) is an advanced jet trainer aircraft design by Aeralis in the United Kingdom.
 It is the initial variant of a family of modular aircraft which are reconfigurable to cover a variety of roles, including operational training, basic jet training, aerobatics/display and light combat.

 Work on the AJT began during the early 2010s; the project was publicly announced in June 2015 under the initial name of Dart.
-Funding was sought from various sources, both within Britain and internationally; in February 2021, the Rapid Capabilities Office of the Royal Air Force (RAF) awarded a three-year contract for the further development of the aircraft; the service is reviewing the aircraft for various purposes, including the Future Combat Air System (FCAS) initiative and as a potential replacement for its aging BAE Systems Hawk aircraft.
+Funding was sought from various sources, both within Britain and internationally.
+In February 2021, the Rapid Capabilities Office of the Royal Air Force (RAF) awarded a three-year contract for the further development of the aircraft.
+The service was reviewing the aircraft for various purposes, including the Future Combat Air System (FCAS) initiative and as a potential replacement for its ageing BAE Systems Hawk aircraft.
 Aeralis had partnered with various organisations to develop the AJT, including the engineering consultancy company Atkins, the multinational propulsion specialist International Turbine Engine Company (ITEC), and the German conglomerate Siemens.

 During October 2022, wind tunnel testing was performed by Airbus UK.
 Aeralis planned to carry out a first flight of the advanced jet trainer variant in 2024, but as of February 2025 this had not taken place.

+In May 2026, it was reported that Aeralis had been placed under administration, citing a lack of funding due to sustained delays in the UK Defence Investment Plan, as well as the withdrawal of its principal financial backer of Barzan Holdings, citing the need to redirect Qatari funding towards air defence as a result of the Iran–United States war.